 Devising an accompaniment

 Harps in the 13th century were strung diatonically, i.e. without a row of sharp/flat strings as on the triple harp and without the levers or pedals on modern harps to achieve sharps and flats.
-If the overall pitch of a song needed to be changed to suit the singer’s voice, requiring some retuning, a harp would be retuned to the appropriate scordatura (non-standard tuning) to maintain the strings’ relative pitches to each other.
-I have done just this myself, starting on note a’ to suit my voice rather than the manuscript’s e’’, and I have therefore flattened the B strings to restore the correct relationship between notes.
+If the overall pitch of a song needed to be changed to suit the singer’s voice, a harp would be retuned to the appropriate scordatura (non-standard tuning) to maintain the strings’ relative pitches to each other.
+(For more on this practice, click here.)
+I have done just this, starting on note a’ to suit my voice rather than the manuscript’s e’’, and I therefore flatten the b strings to restore the correct relationship between notes.

 Unanswerable questions